 Speaking about the awards, Robert J. Bernhard, vice president for research, said, “Notre Dame is committed to investing in its research enterprise and to the people driving its success – our faculty.
 We are grateful that we have had the resources to offer these grants each year for the past eight years and I am thrilled that every year the level of interest, as well as breadth and quality of proposals, continues to grow.
 This year’s successful projects and proposals showcase just some of the many highlights of Notre Dame’s research, scholarship, and creative endeavor, all of which are helping us to address the great challenges and questions facing humanity.”

 The grant competitions are announced in the autumn of each year, with deadlines typically in December for the Faculty Research Support Grants and February for the Equipment Renewal and Restoration and Library Acquisition Grants.
-For more information, including how to apply, please visit or.nd.edu/funding-opportunities/nd-internal-grants-programs/.
+For more information, including how to apply, please visit http://research.nd.edu/our-services/funding-opportunities/faculty/internal-grants-programs/.

 For the 2015 Faculty Research Support Initiation Grant Program, the College of Science winners were: